 - DO set your social media accounts to private and stop accepting new friend requests while your claim is pending.

-- DO contact David Holland Law as soon as possible after your accident
+- DO contact Arcadia personal injury lawyers at David Holland Law as soon as possible after your accident

 How might an insurance company use the contents of my social media account to hurt my claim?